biolink/biolink-model/docs/index.md

     * [GenotypeToVariantAssociation](GenotypeToVariantAssociation.md) - Any association between a genotype and a sequence variant.
     * [MaterialSampleDerivationAssociation](MaterialSampleDerivationAssociation.md) - An association between a material sample and the material entity from which it is derived.
     * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) - An association between a material sample and a disease or phenotype.
-    * [MaterialSampleToThingAssociation](MaterialSampleToThingAssociation.md) - An association between a material sample and something.
     * [OrganismalEntityAsAModelOfDiseaseAssociation](OrganismalEntityAsAModelOfDiseaseAssociation.md)
     * [PopulationToPopulationAssociation](PopulationToPopulationAssociation.md) - An association between a two populations
     * [SequenceAssociation](SequenceAssociation.md) - An association between a sequence feature and a genomic entity it is localized to.